lurchmath/cust-parse-test/plan.md

    nicely with MathLive at present.
  - The fact that there are some symbols that you can enter with the MathLive keyboard (in its default configuration) that we don't support (listed below)
+ - Did not bother adding "arcsin" and "asin" and so on for all trig functions because doing so does not add any functionality and just clutters things up, given that we already have `^{-1}` notation for all functions.
+   Could be done if needed.

 ```
 \pm as in v\pm w